 Increase your market value

 In the beginning, you should focus solely on achieving the highest possible market value.
-Invest in your human capital, which means invest in your competences.
-It doesn’t matter if you study for it or not; the main thing is to try to increase your market value.
+Invest in your human capital, which means invest in your skills.
+It doesn’t matter if you study for it or not; the main thing is to increase your market value.

 Focus on leverage

-When you reach levels with a high active income, you should start to use the leverage of your income and convert it into passive income.
+When you reach levels with a high active income, you should start to leverage your income and convert it into passive income.
 But again, focus on the best possible use of your lever.
-There is no point in investing hours in the analysis of stocks if you could simply buy ETFs that offer the same or often better performance over the long term.
+There is no point in investing hours in stocks analysis if you could simply buy ETFs that offer the same or often better performance over the long term.

 Why should you try to buy several properties if you have no idea about the legal and tax aspects?
 Wouldn’t it be wiser to buy shares of several REITs simply?